Our website uses cookies for statistical purposes.

 The current values for the most important taxes in New Zealand are listed below by our company incorporation specialists:

-• 28% is the standard corporate income tax for companies; it also applies for branches in the country;
+• 28% is the standard corporate income tax for companies; it also applies to branches in the country;

 • 0% or 33% is the withholding tax rate on dividends applicable to resident and non-resident companies and individuals;